+All international students must submit their English proficiency test scores and must meet the Institute's minimum requirement for admission.
 Students must be able to read and write at a High School Level.

-All international students must submit their English proficiency test scores and must meet the Institute's minimum requirement for admission.
-Assessment Exams must be taken on or before the application deadline.
-Official TOEFL or IELTS scores must be sent directly to Regan Career Institute from the testing agency as 'Certified' copies.
+Wonderlic Basic Skill Test (Assessment Exams) must be taken on or before the application deadline.
+Students must score at least 50% to qualify for admission.
+Official TOEFL scores (minimum passing score: 60) or IELTS scores (minimum passing score: 6) must be sent directly to Regan Career Institute from the testing agency as 'Certified' copies.